Frequently Asked Questions

 Agricultural and Commercial stays the same.

-The two types of legal ownership of a property are Leasehold and Freehold, with Freehold property being a property or land that is owned or inherited for life.
+The two types of legal ownership of a property are Freehold and Leasehold, with Freehold property being a property or land that is owned or inherited for life.
 Contrarily, a property is referred to as Leasehold property if purchased through a lease.

 A Freehold property is one you can purchase outright for a continuous period of time, including the land and the building.

-Contrarily, a lease is an agreement that grants another person or entity the right to occupy any property temporarily, and a property that is transferred through a lease is known as a Leasehold property.
+Contrarily, a lease is an agreement that grants another person or entity the right to occupy any property for a specified period, and a property that is transferred through a lease is known as a Leasehold property.

 BASIS FOR COMPARISON LEASEHOLD PROPERTY FREEHOLD PROPERTY